diethardsteiner/diethardsteiner.github.io/_posts/2018-02-11-Webspoon-Kubernates-Part-2.md

       storage: 2Gi
 ```

 > **Note**: If you don't specify a `storageClassName` for the PVC, Kubernetes will default it to `standard`, which in turn will trigger an automatic generation of a PV defintion.
-This one will then trigger the alloaction of the actual volume to the cluster.
-If you want to prevent this automatic behaviour, set `storageClassName` to blank (as in `storageClassName=''`) if you didn't specify a dedicated storage class in the PV definition or otherwise mentioned the same storage class in the **PVC** that you specified in the **PV**.
+This one will then trigger the alloaction of the new volume to the cluster.
+If you want to prevent this automatic behaviour, set `storageClassName` to blank (as in `storageClassName=''`) if you didn't specify a dedicated storage class in the PV definition.
+Another option is to mentioned the same storage class in the **PVC** that you specified in the **PV**.

 Apply the config: